 When statewide stay-at-home orders rolled out the third week of March in an effort to slow the spread of the coronavirus, golf course operations were affected nationwide.

 At one point in mid-April, as many as 19 states had restrictions on golf, either at a statewide or local level.
-Golf has since been among the first businesses and activities to resume, given its safe outdoor nature conductive to social distancing.
+Golf was among the first businesses and activities to resume, given its safe outdoor nature conductive to social distancing.
 In states that had a ban, golf operations have been phased back in in different stages and with different protocols.

 As the maps detail below, states in the Northeast and Great Lakes regions were among the first to enforce executive orders that required golf courses to temporarily suspend operations.
 With some states, such as Illinois, there was initial confusion — with golf allowed to be played very briefly after an initial shutdown, only to be restricted again days later.